 What is a sibling DNA test?

 Sibling tests analyse and compare the DNA of two or more potential siblings to see if they share one, two or neither parents.
-There are therefore three main conclusions that can result from a sibling DNA test: Half-sibling, full-sibling or unrelated.
+There are three main conclusions that can result from a sibling DNA test: half-siblings, full-siblings or unrelated.

-There are a number of reasons why a person might want to take a sibling test.
-Sometimes a person may doubt their own paternity or maternity, and neither their father nor mother is available for testing.
-Or perhaps someone wants to move to a country where their brother or sister lives, and they need to prove a biological relationship.
+There are a number of reasons you might want to take a sibling test.
+You might have doubts whether your father or mother are biologically related to you, but your parent isn’t available for testing.
+Or you may want to move to a country where your brother or sister lives, and need to prove a biological relationship with them.

-For those who are simply looking for reassurance about their relationship to their sibling, so-called ‘peace of mind’ sibling DNA tests are available online.
-However, if the result needs to be admissible in court, you’d need a ‘legal’ sibling test, and if you’re taking the test for immigration purposes, a specialised ‘sibling test for immigration’ is required.
-It’s worth noting that legal and immigration tests must be carried out by a government approved lab and often cost more than peace of mind tests.
+If you simply want reassurance about your relationship to your sibling, you can easily purchase a “peace of mind” sibling DNA test online.
+If you are taking the test for legal purposes and the result needs to be admissible in court, you’d need a “legal” sibling test.
+If you’re taking the test for immigration purposes, a specialised “sibling test for immigration” is required.
+It’s worth noting that legal and immigration tests must be carried out by a government-approved lab, and often cost more than peace of mind tests.